gotwalt/redlink/Readme.markdown

 # Redlink

-A gem for controlling Honeywell Redlink-based home heating and cooling products.
+A gem providing a ruby API for controlling Honeywell Redlink-based home heating and cooling products.

 # Status